Home Before Dark (novel): House of Horrors

 Ewan Holt and his wife Jess have purchased Baneberry Hall, a Victorian home in need of some repair.
+In the 2020 hardcover edition of Home Before Dark, the haunted house, named Baneberry Hall for all of the baneberries that grew in the area, was built in 1875 by the richest man in town, lumber man, William Garson, as referenced on page 19 as part of the House of Horrors book-within-a-book, who later lost his fortune in The Great Depression.
 The realtor reluctantly informs them that the home was the site of a murder suicide; prior owner Curtis Carver murdered his daughter Katie before taking his own life, leaving his wife Marta to discover their bodies.

 The Holts experience several strange events that appear to reference both the Carver murder-suicide as well as the house's original owner, William Garson, and his daughter Indigo.
 Five-year-old daughter Maggie has expressed fear of a being she calls "Mister Shadow" and has an imaginary playmate called "Miss Pennyface", so named because she has pennies on her eyes.
 Ewan begins to investigate the house's history, assisted by Petra Ditmer, teenage daughter of housekeeper Elsa Ditmer.

 After the kitchen ceiling collapses, Ewan discovers letters that detail a love affair between Indigo Garson and a painter.
 The letters contradict local legend that Indigo had committed suicide.
 It is revealed that Indigo was murdered and that her spirit has been taking revenge by killing young girls in a way that pushes the blame onto their fathers.
 The Holt family flee the house, never to return.